rudderlabs/rudder-json-template-engine/readme.md

 If you are familiar with [JSON Paths](https://goessner.net/articles/JsonPath/index.html#), you can easily begin working with JSON templates by leveraging your existing knowledge through the mappings feature.

 **Example:**
-* Let's say we want to tranform the following data.
+* Let's say we want to transform the following data.
 * Input:
 ```json
 {